Akilankm/Hadoop-Installation/README.md

 ```
 -----------------------------------------------------------------------------------------------------------------------------
 ## Check the java installation location
+If you need help to locate the correct Java path, run the following command in your terminal window:
 ```bash
 which javac
 ```
+Use the provided path to find the OpenJDK directory with the following command:
 ```bash
 readlink -f /usr/bin/javac
 ```
 -----------------------------------------------------------------------------------------------------------------------------
 ## Edit the hadoop-env.sh file
+The hadoop-env.sh file serves as a master file to configure YARN, HDFS, MapReduce, and Hadoop-related project settings.

+When setting up a single node Hadoop cluster, you need to define which Java implementation is to be utilized.
+Use the previously created $HADOOP_HOME variable to access the hadoop-env.sh file:
 ```bash
 sudo nano $HADOOP_HOME/etc/hadoop/hadoop-env.sh
 ```